Deep-Symmetry/bytefield-svg/README.md

 If you supply just a filename with no command-line flag, it is assumed to be the diagram source file.

+Normally the output is a full SVG file, complete with XML version information and namespaces.
+If instead you want to generate a simple SVG tag which is suitable for embedding inside an HTML document, you can supply the `-e` or `--embedded` flag.

 Invoking it with `-h` or `--help` displays this usage information.

 ## Background